|qmake:||QT += core|

 In a future version, some may be marked as deploy-time static and be moved during the deployment step as an optimization.
 As selectors come with a performance cost, it is recommended to avoid their use in circumstances involving performance-critical code.

 Selectors normally available are

-- platform, any of the following strings which match the platform the application is running on (list not exhaustive): android, ios, osx, darwin, mac, linux, wince, unix, windows.
+- platform, any of the following strings which match the platform the application is running on (list not exhaustive): android, ios, osx, darwin, mac, macos, linux, qnx, unix, windows.
 On Linux, if it can be determined, the name of the distribution too, like debian, fedora or opensuse.

 - locale, same as QLocale().name().

 QT_FILE_SELECTORS environment variable, which when set should be a set of comma separated selectors.
 Note that this variable will only be read once; selectors may not update if the variable changes while the application is running.
 The initial set of selectors are evaluated only once, on first use.

 You can also add extra selectors at runtime for custom behavior.
 These will be used in any future calls to select().
 If the extra selectors list has been changed, calls to select() will use the new list and may return differently.

 When multiple selectors could be applied to the same file, the first matching selector is chosen.
 The order selectors are checked in are: